ucdaviscl/soliloquy_lmeval/README.md

 ```
 awer.py -u unigram_model -f fst_file.fst < test_data
 ```
-- If you would like you AWER results written to file, you my uncomment the outfile lines (145 & 162) in the awer.py script.
+- If you would like AWER results written to file, uncomment the outfile lines (145 & 162) in the awer.py script.

 ##### Vocabulary Coverage
 - Run oov.py to calculate the vocabulary coverage of your test file given your training file.